eligibilityy/ryo/README.md

 ## Ryo

-Ryo is a Discord bot that provides rather simple commands for the server.
+Ryo is a Discord bot that provides rather simple commands for your server.
 It is written in Javascript and uses the [Discord.js](https://discord.js.org) library.

-> This is still a work in progress, and it's a rewrite of [natsukii](https://github.com/eligibilityy/natsukii), just in JS.
+> This is still a work in progress, and it's a rewrite of [natsukii](https://github.com/amemiya-nazuna/natsukii), just in JS.

 ### Commands